Gardens, Cape Town

+Gardens (or The Gardens) is an affluent, predominantly residential suburb of Cape Town, South Africa.
+It is located just to the south of the CBD, in the higher elevations of the City Bowl area, and directly beneath Table Mountain and Lion's Head.
+Gardens is home to several national museums such as Iziko South African National Gallery and the Iziko South African Museum.

+The University of Cape Town also houses its Fine Arts department in the suburb, at Michaelis School of Fine Art.
+Company's Garden, South Africa's oldest garden, a public park and heritage site is a focal point of the suburb.
+The area is also home to the oldest synagogue in Southern Africa, the Old Shul (now occupied by the South African Jewish Museum) and its successor, the Gardens Shul, "The Mother Synagogue of South Africa."

-Gardens (or The Gardens) is an inner-city suburb of Cape Town located just to the south of the city centre located in the higher elevations of the "City Bowl" and directly beneath Table Mountain and Lion's Head.
-It is an affluent neighbourhood populated mostly by young professionals and contains numerous chic restaurants, hotels, boutique shops and loft apartments.
-The suburb is also a hub for the Cape Town creative industry, home to e.tv at Longkloof Studios and many modelling agencies, production and publishing companies and associated industries.
+It is also home to the storied Belmond Mount Nelson Hotel, a luxury hotel dating back to 1899, as well as the Labia Theatre, a beloved independent art house cinema.
+The main thoroughfare is Kloof Street, known for its fashion stores, second-hand furniture stores, restaurants and art galleries.
+It also houses Leeuwenhof estate, the official residence of the Premier of the Western Cape.
+It is a hub for the Cape Town creative industry, home to e.tv at Longkloof Studios and many modelling agencies, production and publishing companies and associated industries.

 History

 In the early years, the Cape was used as an anchorage for Portuguese, Dutch and British ships.

-No permanent settlement existed until the Dutch East India Company issued a mandate to Jan van Riebeeck, a ship's surgeon, to establish a settlement which could provide passing ships with fruit, vegetables and fresh meat (traded from the natives).
+No permanent settlement existed until the Dutch East India Company issued a mandate to Jan van Riebeeck, a ship's surgeon, to establish a settlement which could provide passing ships with fruit, vegetables and fresh meat (traded from the locals).

 In 1652 the first garden was laid out by Hendrik Boom, the Company's master gardener, on a site close to the Fresh River (near to the Grand Parade).
 Later that year, the garden crossed the Fresh River (where Adderley Street is today), and included a medicine garden.
 Within a few years it was 18 hectares in size.